erikvalkering/pigro/docs/walkthrough/comparisons.md

 }
 ```

 There is a subtle performance issue here: if we don't move the mouse, we don't need to redraw the mouse cursor.
 You'd therefore expect the call to `mouse_cursor()` to be a very cheap operation.
-Unfortunately, with the current design of the `pigro::lazy()` function, this is far from cheap.
-Here is again the core algorithm of the current design:
+Unfortunately, as it will turn out, this operation is far from cheap.
+Before the `mouse_cursor()` lazy function realizes nothing needs to be done, it needs to check whether any of its dependencies have changed.

+For the first dependency, we are simply calling the non-lazy `get_mouse_pos()` function and compare it against the previously cached value, which turns out to be the same.
+This comparison cannot be avoided, but is fortunately rather cheap, just a comparison of two points.

+Next, we check the `arrow` dependency: even though the *evaluation* is very cheap (i.e. being a lazy function dependency, it returns the cached value instead of reloading the image), the *comparison* may not be cheap at all: it needs to perform a comparison between two `image` objects in order to determine whether the dependency has changed.
+Depending on how the `image` type is implemented, this may be a very costly operation, worst-case involving a comparison of all the pixel data.

+In order to get a better understanding of the issue in general, let's revisit the current design that we have of the `pigro::lazy()` function:
 ```cpp
 auto lazy(auto f, std::invocable auto ...dependencies) {
     auto cache = std::optional<decltype(f())>{};